 Example: Almost every motor lodge or motel has refrigerators and microwave ovens in their rooms.
 Families with two or three youngsters stop at supermarkets, load up on microwave entrees or breakfast foods, and skip going to a restaurant.
 What do you call that?
 I call it competition!

 Sen. Tom Harkin, a Democrat from Iowa and one of the supporters of the Menu Labeling Act, said in an interview with The New York Times, “This rule closely mirrors congressional intent.”
-I want to pause here and tell you that this matter of “legislative intent” is sometimes changed by various departmental staff members, whereby the rules do not mirror legislative intent and then become the basis for legal action by the aggrieved parties, in the case of supermarkets, theatres, and other businesses.
+I want to pause here and tell you that this matter of “legislative intent” is sometimes changed by various departmental staff members, whereby the rules do not mirror legislative intent and then become the basis for legal action by the aggrieved parties, in the case of supermarkets, theaters, and other businesses.

 New York was the first to implement a menu posting law in 2006.
 Many other states, cities, and counties followed with their own rules and regulations.
 This law has a preemption clause, which means that states and locations cannot set different or additional requirements on establishments covered under the federal law.
 Federal preemption would also apply in the case of smaller establishments that opt in to the federal standards.
 Once those with twenty or more units make this information available, there is no question in my mind that consumers will be asking why independents can’t do the same.
 A restaurant is a restaurant, no matter who owns it; the sponsors of this kind of legislation are counting on it.
 Ah, yes, remember the no-smoking laws?
 First it was for sections in restaurants and now whole towns want to do it.